About PilotWorkshops & Our History

 In addition to creating our own programs, we acquired ZD Publishing and their family of Pilot-Friendly GPS Manuals in 2013.
 Over the years tens of thousands of pilots have purchased our products and we are extremely grateful for this support as we continue to invest heavily in product development.

 We run a “lean and mean” operation at PilotWorkshops.
 My primary focus is on developing new products along with Jeff Van West who is our Creative Director, Ryan Koch, our Content Producer, and a “virtual” team of dedicated instructors, software developers, graphic artists, video editors, audio engineers and more.
 I also work on developing new partnerships with influential aviation companies and cultivating the strategic side of the business.

 My partner, Jeff Mulligan, runs our marketing and website technology and started several successful internet marketing companies prior to joining us.
 Mallory Devine manages Customer Support and assists with Marketing.
 Mallory is a CFII who enjoys flying aerobatics.

 Our office is located on Boire Field (KASH) in Nashua, NH at 99 Perimeter Road.
 If you are in the neighborhood, stop by and say hello.

-KASH is also where I keep my airplane, a Light Sport Amphib, which is a real blast to fly and reminds me why so many of us love aviation.
+KASH is also where I keep my Cessna 182 that I fly regularly for business and personal travel, as well as my Aeroprakt A22 on amphibious floats.
+This plane is a real blast to fly and I use it to explore lakes and rivers throughout the Northeast and beyond.
+This kind of flying reminds me why so many of us love aviation.

 Thanks for reading and for your support!